-&lt;sup>19Note that I also consider the inclusion of never-treated CZs in the comparison group.
+21Note that I also consider the inclusion of never-treated CZs in the comparison group.
 The posttreatment effects are similar to the ones considering only the not-yet-treated sample.
 However, it exhibits a slightly but statistically significantly differential pretrend.

 The main results are consistent with Ing and Zhang's (2022) finding for Indonesia of positive employment effects for the manufacturing sector (0.113, SE = 0.038) and wages (0.068, SE = 0.040).
 These results are similar to this paper's findings, even though these authors consider a more general definition of automation equipment (not only industrial robots).
 Calì and Presidente's (2021b) employment effect for Indonesia is of the same sign but is larger in magnitude at 0.307 (SE = 0.104).
+Rodrigo (2021) also does not find a large statistically significant decline on employment for Brazil, and also finds positive effects on wages and productivity.
+These results suggest that in industrializing economies the effects are positive unlike those found for the US and Europe.

-On the other hand, the estimates in this paper differ from those in Brambilla et al. (2023), which finds a negative effect of robot exposure on the number of formal workers in a panel of states in Brazil, Mexico, and Argentina in the periods 2004-2016.
-A potential source of this difference is that that paper uses a shift-share instrument strategy, leveraging industry composition variation across less granular geographic units (states).
-Rodrigo (2021) finds a negative but no statistically significant employment effect in Brazil but a relatively large wage effect (0.39, SE = 0.09).
-Here, the differences may stem from the fact that I address potential biases affecting staggered TWFE settings and consider a more recent period.
+The estimates in this paper differ from those in Brambilla et al. (2023), which finds a negative effect of robot exposure on the number of formal workers in a panel of states in Brazil, Mexico, and Argentina in the periods 2004-2016.
+A potential source of this difference is that the study uses a shift-share instrument strategy, leveraging industry composition variation across less granular geographic units (states), and exploiting a different source of variation (only within geographic units).